← All posts

 The tweet copy that accompanies the video follows the same rules as any X post.
 The first line is the hook.
 The link goes at the end.
 X compresses posts that open with a URL in the feed ranking.

 The video and the tweet copy should be complementary, not identical.
-If the video says “square launch videos from a URL,” the tweet can say “we built the tool I wanted on every launch day.”
+If the video says “widescreen launch videos from a URL,” the tweet can say “we built the tool I wanted on every launch day.”

 How saasclips output fits these practices